Outdoor Activities

 Pets are welcome but must be on a leash at all times.

-Fishing is permitted on the banks of the creek, river, and Clay pond.
+Fishing is permitted on the banks of the Ocmulgee River.
 A valid state fishing license is required.
-Fishing is NOT permitted from boardwalks and bridges.
+Fishing is NOT permitted in the Clay pond or from boardwalks and bridges.

 Bikes and ebikes are ONLY allowed on the River Trail, Heritage Trail, and road.